Bachelor of Science in Nursing Completion Program for RNs

 - Documents required as part of the application process will be reviewed to determine applicant eligibility for the Bachelor of Science in Nursing Completion program.
 If eligible to apply, the applicant will be given access to the electronic application.

-- Course petitions may be required to determine course equivalency and transfer into ISU and/or the School of Nursing to satisfy the prerequisite course requirements.
+- Course petitions may be required to determine course equivalence and transfer into ISU and/or the School of Nursing to satisfy the prerequisite course requirements.

 - Applicants are strongly encouraged to meet with an adviser well in advance of the 4/16/18 advising deadline as obtaining documents and processing petitions may take 6-8 weeks.